 Designed for people using these substances

-Get a wall chart containing a useful summary of drug and harm minimisation tips suitable for young people.
-Post it around your office or clinic as a quick reference guide for staff working with young people.
+Order a wall chart with a useful summary of drug and harm minimisation tips which are suitable for young people.
+Post it in your service or clinic as a quick reference guide for staff.

-Some young people are using drugs more than once and will benefit from harm minimisation information that helps avoid dependence..
-These resources encourage self-reflection while giving helpful tips on how to make changes.
+Some young people experience short term harm from their use.
+Young people using drugs more than once will benefit from information designed to help them avoid dependence..
+These resources encourage self-reflection while strategies for limiting use and making changes.

 DrugHelp includes information that can help someone reflect on their drug use, consider change and next steps.
 The site also features videos of people sharing their stories of change.

-MethHelp, which is part of DrugHelp, offers additional tools and videos for meth users.
-The 2017 handbook, MethHelp: How to Stay in Control can also be ordered.
+MethHelp, part of DrugHelp, offers additional tools and videos for meth users.
+Printed copies of MethHelp: How to Stay in Control can also be ordered.

-PotHelp offers cannabis users 14 interactive actions with videos to help them reflect on their use and make changes if they wish.
-The PotHelp Workbook can also be ordered.
+PotHelp lets cannabis users engage with 14 actions to help them reflect on their use and make changes if they wish.
+A printed PotHelp Workbook can also be ordered.

-A relatively small number of young people will experience serious harm or long-term problems from their use of alcohol or other drugs.
-We hope that these resources will help identify potential problems early on.
-Secondary addiction services are well placed to deliver support for young people experiencing long term problems.
-Services close to you can be found at healthpoint.co.nz
+While small in number, some young people will experience serious problems from their use of alcohol or other drugs.
+The above tools help a young person avoid or identify emerging problems.
+For others, secondary addiction services can provide more intensive support for young people experiencing long term problems.
+Find a service close to you on healthpoint.co.nz.

-Order resources for your organisation now.
-For information about SACS ABC screening and e-training contact Michelle Fowler on firstname.lastname@example.org.
+You can order these resources free of charge for your organisation.
+For information about SACS ABC screening and e-training, contact Michelle Fowler at Werry Workforce on firstname.lastname@example.org.